 During World War II, the third generation of the Templars identified themselves in the colonies with the Nazis.
 Many of them hung the swastika flags on their houses.
 Some of the young Templars went to Germany to volunteer for the German army and fought against the Allies.
 The British responded by putting all the Templars into closed camps.
 During the War of Independence, the Palmach expelled the Templars from their homes and were not allowed to return.

 What is Sarona's Treasure?For years the Templar deportees kept the secret of the gold hoard hidden in the wall of one of Sarona's houses.
 In 1941 the Templars were expelled from Palestine by the British.
 They were Germans and the great majority supported the Nazis and the British saw them as a threat to their rule here.
 Various espionage affairs in favor of the Germans, which were discovered at the time in Israel, also seemed dangerous.

 One of the deportees from Sarona, the Templar settlement near Tel Aviv, Hugo Brengel, hid a treasure of gold coins in his wall before leaving.
-Some of these coins were a gift received by Brengel's father from Lawrence of Arabia, the mythological man.
-He planned to return in the future to pick him up but never did.
+Some of these coins were a gift received by Brengel's father from Lawrence of Arabia, the mythical man.
+He planned to return in the future to pick it up but never did.

 No less than 62 years later, several Israelis did an investigation and discovered the treasure.
 They returned it to the older owner, a 102-year-old man who, according to the value of those coins, must have made a good deal.